ajv-validator/ajv/README.md

 ## Features

-- Ajv implements full JSON Schema [draft 6](http://json-schema.org/) and draft 4 standards:
+- Ajv implements full JSON Schema [draft-06/07](http://json-schema.org/) and draft-04 standards:
   - all validation keywords (see [JSON Schema validation keywords](https://github.com/epoberezkin/ajv/blob/master/KEYWORDS.md))
   - full support of remote refs (remote schemas have to be added with `addSchema` or compiled to be available)
   - support of circular references between schemas
   - correct string lengths for strings with unicode pairs (can be turned off)
-  - [formats](#formats) defined by JSON Schema draft 4 standard and custom formats (can be turned off)
+  - [formats](#formats) defined by JSON Schema draft-07 standard and custom formats (can be turned off)
   - [validates schemas against meta-schema](#api-validateschema)
 - supports [browsers](#using-in-browser) and Node.js 0.10-8.x
 - [asynchronous loading](#asynchronous-schema-compilation) of referenced schemas during compilation